richerve/mondiff/README.md

 ## Config

-Config file is

-The profiles config file is written in toml format.

-The config file should be called `config.toml` and is automatically searched for in the following locations: `~/.mondiff/config.toml` or the same current directory where you're running the app.
+The config file stores the profiles with connection information and is written in toml format.
+The file should be called `config.toml` and is automatically searched for in `~/.mondiff/config.toml` or the current directory where the app runs.

 Here's an example: